What Is a Merchant Cash Advance? Fast Cash, for a Big Price

 Merchant cash advance alternatives

-We recommend getting a business line of credit (LOC) over a merchant cash advance.
-Like a merchant cash advance, a business line of credit can help you quickly access the funds you need and improve your cash flow.
+For most business owners, we think a business line of credit (LOC) offers the best alternative to merchant funding.
+As a merchant cash advance, a business line of credit can help you quickly access the funds you need and improve your cash flow.
 But an LOC has a few advantages.

 A business line of credit gives you revolving credit—you can repay it and then use it again—so you won’t have to reapply whenever you have cash flow issues like you would with a merchant cash advance.

 Plus, the relatively low interest and fees on a line of credit make it a better deal APR-wise than a merchant cash advance.
-And an LOC actually builds your credit, so you can get approved for the best business loans in the future.
+An LOC also builds your credit—so you can get approved for better business financing in the future.

 Merchant cash advance vs. business line of credit